One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 The Second Puzzle Piece is found next…

 Managing your mind and controlling your brain’s impulses is inextricably linked to managing your body.
-If you are finding yourself to be obese, suffering from aches and pains that can be attended to and notice that your day to day posture and carrying of yourself is impotent you must take action to change now.
+If you are finding yourself to be obese, suffering from aches and pains that can be attended to and notice that your day to day posture and carrying of yourself is impotent you must change now.

 For someone like me, it’s a very helpful tactic to reduce a “sense of threat.”